Kristenkj/Software_Testing_Projects/README.md

 # Software-Testing-Projects

 This repository contains a list of all the manual testing projects I have completed.
-The projects were complete using a combination of manual testing techniques and test management tools.
+The projects were completed using a combination of manual testing techniques and test management tools.

 ## Project List
 | Project Name | Description | Tools Used |